Living the Pioneer Life in Montana

 That’s all part of the Smetankas’ job as caretakers of the Moon-Randolph Homestead, 13 hilly acres 3 miles from downtown Missoula.

 Or, as their agreement with the North Missoula Community Development Corporation phrases it, to “value the homestead as a cultural landscape where active stewardship co-exists with layers of human and natural history.”
-(The NMCDC manages the city-owned property, which was added to the National Register of Historic Places this past March.)
+(The NMCDC manages the city-owned property, which was added to the National Register of Historic Places in 2010.)

 In exchange for living rent-free in a converted chicken coop, the Smetankas care for the land and livestock; maintain the buildings, including the original 1889 Moon cabin; coordinate a Maypole party and harvest festival; and greet visitors every summer Saturday, 11 a.m. to 5 p.m.

 And visitors do turn up, ranging from senior citizens to fourth-grade field-trippers.
 “Kids really get into the spirit,” says Andy.
 “The place speaks to them—the cool old buildings, the farm life.
 The biggest attraction is the pump.”

 All this may sound tame compared with the lives of the original homesteaders.

 Ray and Luella Moon began eking out a living on the 160-acre claim in 1889: cultivating 30 acres or so, grazing a few cattle, planting cherry and apple trees.